Content studio and content creation

 We’ve reached a certain point in this guide where its worth giving a section to reiterate the differences between:

-1. XP project folder and its files
+1. XP project (app folder and files)

 2. XP app